gvwilson/thirdbit/src/fiction/iffy/index.md

 about how the governors were going to sell them all to the Zillions as soon as they could get a decent price.

-"Your eggs'll be ready in a mo," Aunt Naggie cut in hurriedly as Uncle Jack opened his mouth to unleash another bellow.
+"Your tofu will be ready in a mo," Aunt Naggie cut in hurriedly as Uncle Jack opened his mouth to unleash another bellow.
-"Do you want a bit o' curry on them?
+"Do you want a bit o' curry on it?
 I think I have—no, wait, not there…"
 She rummaged among the precious little jars that sat on the shelf beside the galley's two-loop stove.